aogriffiths/relay/relay-specification.md

 Topic for discovery is likely to be the subject of a Relay extension coming soon...)

 #### But Why?!

-* __Implementations:__ We want Relay to be widely implemented in many languages.
-The approach taken encourages developers to build one Publisher API and one Subscriber API.
-Publishers then simply use the Publisher API, Subscribers use the Subscriber API and Hubs use both.
+* __Ease of Implementation:__ Relay should be ease to implement in any programming language.
+The approach taken encourages developers to build a Publisher API and a  Subscriber API.
+Publishers then simply use the Publisher API, Subscribers use  the Subscriber API and Hubs use both APIs.

 * __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.

 * __Compatibility:__ Relay is compatible with PuSH v0.4.

 * __No Hub:__ You don't need to use a Hub.
 Publishers can send updates directly to Subscribers.

 * __Many Hubs:__ Hubs can send updates to other Hubs so a chain of Hubs can be created for "_relaying_" content.
 (Useful for load balancing or traversing public and private networks.)

 <br/>
 <a name="1."></a>